 Where a previous owner's or previous occupier's intentional act, omission or negligence caused or exacerbated the natural hazard damage.
-The insured person was aware of that other person's intentional act, omission or negligence when the insured person acquired their insurable interest in the property.
+The insured person was aware of that other person's international act, omission or negligence when the insured person acquired the property.

-For a fuller discussion of the grounds for declining a claim, see Section 7 of this Manual.
+For a fuller discussion of the grounds for declining a claim, see Section 8 of this Manual.

 iii.
-Consequential loss is excluded from NHCover
+'Consequential loss' is excluded from NHCover

-The NHI Act does not cover any consequential loss.
+The NHI Act does not cover any 'consequential loss'.